Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 Hydra-Capillary Complex

-A formula specially designed for dry, frizzy, curly, fragile, and devitalized hair.
-Enriched with essential fatty acids, vitamins, minerals, and trace elements, this ultra-complete formula with safflower oil and argan oil hydrates and nourishes the hair deeply from the root to strengthen its structure and protect it from dehydration and external aggressions.
+A formula specially designed for dry, kinky, curly, fragile, and devitalized hair.
+Enriched with essential fatty acids, vitamins, minerals, and trace elements, this ultra-complete formula with safflower oil and argan oil deeply hydrates and nourishes the hair from the root to strengthen its structure and protect it from dehydration and external aggressions.

-A dry scalp and dry hair are due to a lack of sebum and water in the hydrolipidic film that protects the hair.
+A dry scalp and hair are due to a lack of sebum and water in the hydrolipidic film that ensures the protection of the hair.

-External aggressions such as smoothing treatments, coloring, the sun, or pollution alter this film, a true protective barrier: the water naturally present in the hair evaporates excessively and weakens the hair, making it porous and dull.
+External aggressions such as straightening, coloring, sun exposure, or pollution damage this film, a true protective barrier: the water naturally present in the hair evaporates excessively and weakens the hair, which becomes porous and dull.

-The Hydra-Hair Complex brings together safflower and argan oils, vitamins, minerals, and essential trace elements to hydrate and nourish the hair from the root.
+The Hydra-Capillary Complex combines safflower and argan oils, vitamins, minerals, and essential trace elements to hydrate and nourish the hair from the root.

-These 100% vegan assets penetrate deep into the hair to make it stronger, more flexible, and shinier.
+These 100% vegan ingredients penetrate deep into the hair to make it stronger, more flexible, and shinier.

 How to repair this damage?

-To repair damaged hair, it is crucial to use specific products like the Duo Nutrition-Capillaire and the Complexe Hydra-Capillaire from D-LAB NUTRICOSMETICS.
-These products, rich in essential nutrients, help restore the health of the hair deeply.
+To repair damaged hair, it is crucial to use specific products such as the Duo Nutrition-Capillaire and the Complexe Hydra-Capillaire from D-LAB NUTRICOSMETICS.
+These products, rich in essential nutrients, help restore hair health deeply.

-In addition to dietary supplements, it is also beneficial to use nutrient-rich serums and hair oils to seal in moisture and protect the hair from external aggressors.
+In addition to dietary supplements, it is also beneficial to use serums and hair oils rich in nutrients to seal in moisture and protect the hair from external aggressions.
 Regular application of these products can improve the texture and resilience of the hair.

 4. The Pro-Collagen Hair 360°

-Discover our ultra-complete 360° formula for hair, with a delicious chocolate flavor, which combines collagen, keratin, vitamins, and field horsetail for a comprehensive action on your hair and scalp.
+Discover our ultra-complete 360° formula for hair, with a delicious chocolate flavor, combining collagen, keratin, vitamins, and horsetail for a comprehensive action on your hair and scalp.

 To conclude

-In conclusion, how to avoid split ends and increase the health of our hair depends on a multitude of factors, both external and internal.
+In conclusion, how to avoid split ends and improve the health of our hair depends on a multitude of factors, both external and internal.

-It is imperative to understand the importance of each component, from daily maintenance to nutrition and hydration, in order to preserve the integrity of our hair fibers.
+It is imperative to understand the importance of each component, from daily care to nutrition and hydration, to preserve the integrity of our hair fibers.

-"Tailored care routines, regular visits to the hairdresser, a balanced diet, and targeted nutritional supplements, such as those offered by D-LAB NUTRICOSMETICS, are essential elements to prevent brittle hair and split ends."
+Appropriate care routines, regular visits to the hairdresser, a balanced diet, and targeted nutritional supplements, such as those offered by D-LAB NUTRICOSMETICS, are essential elements to prevent brittle hair and split ends.

 By incorporating quality products into a rigorous hair care routine, while adopting a holistic approach to well-being, it is possible to maintain healthy hair.
-Dietary supplements, such as the Duo Nutrition-Capillaire and the Complexe Hydra-Capillaire from D-LAB NUTRICOSMETICS, provide the necessary nutrients to strengthen hair from the inside.
+Dietary supplements, such as the Duo Nutrition-Capillaire and the Complexe Hydra-Capillaire from D-LAB NUTRICOSMETICS, provide the necessary nutrients to strengthen hair from within.

-Furthermore, it is advisable to limit the use of heat tools and aggressive chemical treatments, and to prioritize nourishing and hydrating care to strengthen the hair fiber.
+Additionally, it is advisable to limit the use of heat styling tools and harsh chemical treatments, and to favor nourishing and moisturizing care to strengthen the hair fiber.
 A diet rich in proteins, vitamins, and essential fatty acids also contributes to hair health.

-In summary, the prevention and repair of damaged hair require a comprehensive approach, combining external care and adequate nutrition.
-D-LAB NUTRICOSMETICS' commitment to providing high-quality products, based on scientific expertise, effectively meets hair care needs while respecting the body and the environment.
+In summary, the prevention and repair of damaged hair involve a comprehensive approach, combining external care and proper nutrition.
+D-LAB NUTRICOSMETICS' commitment to offering high-quality products, based on scientific expertise, effectively meets hair care needs while respecting the body and the environment.

 By adopting these practices and using products specifically formulated to strengthen and protect hair, everyone can hope for stronger, shinier hair that is free from breakage.